michaelconnor00/app-config/README.md

 In a Nutshell
 -------------
-App-Config is a utility to retrieve configuration data from a DynamoDb Table
+App-Config is a utility to retrieve configuration data from a DynamoDb Table and access it easily.

 Setup
 -----